Jingyixiong/3D-Multi-FPFHI/README.md

 ```

 ## Dataset
-All datasets are available [here](https://huggingface.co/datasets/jing222/infra_3DAL/tree/main).
-Please download the data.zip file and unzip all datasets in the `\infra_3DALv2` path for replicating our results.
+`Crack3D-Defect` is a multimodal 3D point cloud dataset designed for anomaly detection in infrastructure components such as masonry arches and tunnel rings.
+It includes synthetic data generated from FEM simulations and real scans of infrastructure collected at multiple time steps.
+It is available [here](https://huggingface.co/datasets/jing222/infra_3DAL/tree/main).
+Please download the data.zip file and unzip all datasets in the `\infra_3DALv2` path to reproduce our results.

 ## Usage
 The algorithm can be used for computing anomalies on large-scale infrastructure point clouds.